Fine continental, gold-plated metal wall clock of small proportions - antique

 Description

-Small Continental, gilded metal wall clock with remarkably small proportions, measuring only 12″ in height, featuring a sphere above a bow tied with a ribbon, round, embossed, enamel dial with the inscription F. Berthoud, Paris, with Arabic numerals and original pierced hands, surrounded by acorn side panels, a female mask on a pierced and tapered case.
+Small Continental, gilded metal wall clock with exceptionally small proportions, measuring only 12″ in height, featuring a sphere above a bow tied with a ribbon, round, embossed, enamel dial with the inscription F. Berthoud, Paris, with Arabic numerals and original pierced hands, surrounded by acorn side panels, a female mask on a pierced and tapered case.
 This small clock is in perfect original condition. c1850

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.